All Episodes

 I mean, the French, the British, even the Dutch militaries are doing this now, Sean.

-The only thing we're spraying is a very important thing.
+The only thing we're straining.

 It takes my breath away, Senator.

-I I mean, I cannot believe it.
+I mean, I cannot believe it.

-I it take what you're saying takes my breath away.
+What you're saying takes my breath away.

-Um Sean, imagine being one of those young Marines uh or young soldiers standing at a gate at the airport in Kabul, and you can see hundreds, if not thousands, of people in front of you, and you know that some of them are American citizens.
+Sean, imagine being one of those young Marines or young soldiers standing at a gate at the airport in Kabul, and you can see hundreds, if not thousands, of people in front of you, and you know that some of them are American citizens.

-You know that some of them have a valid visa and have been thoroughly vetted, so they're not a security threat to us, and Taliban goons are obstructing their progress towards the gate.
+You know that some of them have a valid visa and have been thoroughly vetted, so they're not a security threat to us.

 In many cases, Taliban goons are beating them with sticks or pipes or chains.